Alexxis Lemire: Early life and career

 Lemire was born in Londonderry, New Hampshire to a Puerto Rican mother and a French father.
 Of her heritage, Lemire has said "Sometimes people put the pressure on to choose what side I am.
 Being in this industry and going to castings, sometimes I'm too Latin for a Caucasian role, or not Latin enough.
 That's a struggle I continue to face."
 Lemire has one half-brother.

 After graduating from Londonderry High School in 2014 where she participated in the school's cheer team, Lemire moved with her mother to Los Angeles to pursue her acting career, saying of the decision, “I felt like acting was the only way I was able to express myself.
 I could step into these other roles and understand a little more about empathy.”
 Aside from her acting career, Lemire is also a professional model.

 In 2017, Lemire starred in Truth or Dare, a Syfy channel horror movie.
 In 2018, Lemire was cast in Netflix's The Half of It, an LGBT coming-of-age comedy-drama film written and directed by Alice Wu, which was released in May 2020.

+Lemire began a relationship with YouTuber, Alex Wassabi, in 2022.
+They became engaged August 2025.